Triage

 Listen to this episode of Ready.
 Prep.
 Go!
 Podcast with Dr. Christina Hernon as she discusses the injuries she encountered and difficult decisions she had to make when she worked the medical tent on the day of the Boston marathon bombing.

-Triage derives from a French word meaning “to sort or separate out.”
+Triage comes from a French word meaning “to sort or separate out.”

-Triage is dynamic and can happen in multiple settings including the pre-hospital, emergency department, and hospital setting.
+Triage is dynamic and can happen in multiple settings including pre-hospital, emergency department, and hospital settings.
 The same patient may be triaged multiple times as their status may change over time.

 The purpose of triage is: